Enrico Toccacelo

 Enrico Toccacelo (born 14 December 1978 in Rome) is an Italian former auto racer with karting, GT and Formula 3000 experience.
 He won three F3000 events and briefly led Vitantonio Liuzzi in the 2004 championship before Liuzzi went on to win the next three races.
 He finished runner-up, but, unable to land a Formula One seat, raced in the World Series by Renault series in 2005.
-From the 2005 Turkish Grand Prix he was the third driver with Minardi, appearing in Friday practice sessions for three Grand Prix weekends.
+From the 2005 Turkish Grand Prix, he was the third driver with Minardi, appearing in Friday practice sessions for three Grand Prix weekends.

-He raced in the inaugural season of A1 Grand Prix with A1 Team Italy, also appearing as a guest driver for A1 Team Pakistan after they were unable to find a driver at the South African round at Durban.
+Toccacelo raced in the inaugural season of A1 Grand Prix with A1 Team Italy, also appearing as a guest driver for A1 Team Pakistan after they were unable to find a driver at the South African round at Durban.
 In the second season of A1GP, Toccacelo was replaced by Alessandro Pier Guidi for the first two rounds, before appearing at the Beijing race, where he won the Feature race.

-He is also racing in the World Series by Renault.

-He was the driver of the A.S.
+Toccacelo was also the driver of the A.S.
 Roma car in Superleague Formula for 2008 in rounds 1 to 3 and driver of rounds 4 to 5 for Borussia Dortmund.